Bárbara Santibáñez

-Bárbara Constanza Santibáñez Flores (born 3 March 1996) is a Chilean footballer who plays as a forward for Spanish Segunda División Pro club Getafe.
+Bárbara Constanza Santibáñez Flores (born 3 March 1996) is a Chilean football manager and footballer who plays as a forward.
+She is currently in charge of Spanish Segunda División Pro club Getafe.

 Club career

 Sporting Huelva

 In June 2017, Santibáñez joined Spanish club Sporting Huelva.
 In January 2019, she was released by the club, having made limited appearances.

 Cacereño

 In 2020, Santibáñez signed with CP Cacereño.
 In August 2023, she renewed her contract for a year.
 She left them at the end of the 2024–25 season.

 Getafe

 In August 2025, Santibáñez signed with Getafe.

 International career

 Santibáñez represented Chile at the 2010 FIFA U-17 Women's World Cup.

 Santibáñez also represented the Chile national futsal team in the 2015 Copa América de Futsal Femenina.

 Coaching career

 At the same time she has been a player of CP Cacereño, she has coached Cacereño Atlético as assistant and head coach since the 2022–23 season.

+On 30 October 2025, Santibáñez was appointed as manager of Getafe, leaving her role as player.

 Personal life

 Born in Puente Alto, Santiago de Chile, as a primary student, she attended the República del Uruguay school in Valparaíso.
 As a high school student, she attended the Liceo Luis Miguel Amunátegui in Santiago.

 Santibáñez graduated as a PE teacher at the San Sebastián University and played for the university team for five years.